bringg/aws_audit_exporter/README.md

 # Prometheus AWS audit exporter

-This program is intended to export various AWS statistics as prometheus metrics.
-It is primarily intended to assist with billing.
+This program is primarily intended to assist with billing.
+Collects various AWS statistics, exports them as prometheus metrics, and saves them in RDBMS.

 Run help or check main.go for program parameters
 Debug messages are enabled by default